-ANNE Z. COOKE, TRIBUNE NEWS SERVICE October 11, 2015
+Anne Z. Cooke, TRIBUNE NEWS SERVICE POSTED: Sunday, October 11, 2015, 3:01 AM

-Iceberg tours off Ilulissat use local tour boats, Ilulissat, Greenland.
-(Steve Haggerty Photography/Colorworld/TNS)

-4 1 of 5 ▶

-THE NITTY GRITTY

-Cruises to the eastern High Arctic fly through Ottawa, Canada, and include airport transfers and an overnight and dinner there.
-Flights the next morning continue to Igaluit, or to Kangerlussuag, in Greenland.
-For other Lindblad Expeditions National Geographic cruises, go to expeditions.com.
+GALLERY: Chancy dance with icebergs on High Arctic cruise

-ILULISSAT, Greenland-"Shuussh!" said Capt.
+ILULISSAT, Greenland - "Shuussh!" said Capt.
 Oliver Kreuss, standing on the bridge of the Lindblad Expedition-National Geographic ship Explorer, training his binoculars on the iceberg-choked fjord ahead.
 "I can't talk now," he barked, cutting the speed to 6 knots and steering the vessel left and right around each floating titan like a dancer whirling his partner across the floor.

-Half-expecting a collision, the half-dozen passengers on the bridge, there to watch the approach to Ilulissat, TNS on Greenland's ragged west coast, held their breath as the usually garrulous captain nudged the ship forward.
+Half-expecting a collision, the six passengers on the bridge, there to watch the approach to Ilulissat on Greenland's ragged west coast, held their breath as the usually garrulous captain nudged the ship forward.
 Forty minutes later, with clear water and the anchorage ahead, all was forgiven.

-"Sorry about that," said Kreuss, smiling apologetically.
+"Sorry about that," Kreuss said, smiling apologetically.
 "The ship is always my first duty.
 You were asking about the notches in the rail?
 Guess.
 You can't guess?
 The notches in the rail represent the number of bear sightings we have in a year.
-For every bear we see we cut one notch.
-If the bear has killed and is What to bring: Your cruise material includes complete information about weather, coats, boots and clothes.
-Knee-high rubber boots are recommended for landing on some wet beaches or marshes, but the most expensive brands are not necessary.
-We packed our gardening boots and wore them with thick wool socks.
+For every bear we see, we cut one notch.
+If the bear has killed and is eating a seal, we color the notch red.

-Post-cruise news: Ten days after returning home, we learned that satellite images from space revealed that during our cruise, and while we were at Ilulissat, a Manhattan-sized hunk of ice calved into the sea; it was the second such event to occur over the last three years.

-eating a seal, we color the notch red.
 After yesterday, we're adding six more."

-But the Explorer wasn't the only witness to calving icebergs.
-While we were exploring the eastern High Arctic, President Barack Obama was in Alaska, in the western High Arctic, highlighting the same issues: shrinking glaciers, rising sea levels, warmer winters and hungry polar bears.

-After 10 days on the Explorer, we had a pretty good idea why Lindblad Expeditions has been so successful leading expeditionstyle voyages to distant regions.
+The Explorer wasn't the only witness to calving icebergs.
+While we were scouting out the eastern High Arctic, President Obama was in Alaska, in the western High Arctic, highlighting the same issues: shrinking glaciers, rising sea level, warmer winters, and hungry polar bears.
+MORE COVERAGE Chinese tourist glass walkway closed after cracks appear Yellowstone sets record with 3.8 million visits this year On the authentic Harry Potter trail through Scotland After 10 days on the Explorer, we had a pretty good idea why Lindblad Expeditions has been so successful leading expedition-style voyages to distant regions.
 In Lindblad's early days, its ships were considerably more spartan.
-But after partnering with National Geographic (in 2004), changes included booking more university-trained naturalist guides and ramping up the comfort index-the Explorer, for example.
+But after partnering with National Geographic in 2004, changes have included booking more university-trained naturalist guides and ramping up the comfort index.
 The result has been a growing coterie of steadfastly devoted fans.

-Most of Lindblad's cruises are booked a year in advance, according to Lindblad's reservation desk.
+Most of Lindblad's cruises are booked a year in advance, according to its reservation desk.
 But when a last-minute cancellation opened up space on the 13-day cruise to Greenland and north Baffin Island, we jumped on it.
-And it didn't take long to see that even the best-planned expedition can't account for nature.
+And it didn't take long to see that even the best-planned expedition couldn't account for nature.
 We were supposed to board the Explorer in Iqaluit on south Baffin Island, then sail north through the Davis Strait.
 But when ice blocked Frobisher Bay, the Explorer couldn't dock.
+Most Viewed Lifestyle Stories:

+Friends worry that retiring at 50 will be bad for him

+Tell Me About It: Trying to get her husband to help with chores, tasks

+Immature husband has made this 'pregnant goddess' a wreck

+Chancy dance with icebergs on High Arctic cruise

+Sight-unseen by phone, in love

 Did Lindblad cancel?
 Never.
-With the departure day looming, Kreuss, the "hotel" staff and the crew got to work, booking additional flights for all 140 passengers-at Lindblad's expense-and rescheduling Inuit village visits, tundra hikes, lectures, zodiac fjord tours, naturalist talks, guest lectures, photo clinics, bus rides and glacier over-flys.
+With departure day looming, Kreuss, the "hotel" staff, and the crew got to work, booking additional flights for all 140 passengers - at Lindblad's expense - and rescheduling Inuit village visits, tundra hikes, lectures, Zodiac (dinghy) fjord tours, naturalist talks, guest lectures, photo clinics, bus rides, and glacier fly-overs.

 And they managed it seamlessly.